w3c/tv-ggie/GGIE.Identity.UC.Requirements.md

 ###Status of this document
 This is a public working in draft collection of requirements that the GGIE task force is discussing and exploring.
-It has no official standing of any kind and note represent the support or consensus of any standards organization or contributor.
+It has no official standing of any kind and does not represent the support or consensus of any standards organization or contributor.
 GGIE is a taskforce of the W3C Public Web & TV Interest Group

 ###Conventions
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",